kin10101/RamiBot/README.md

 # Installation
 Program is deployed on debian 12.
 A Linux OS is recommended to run this however, it can also run on Windows albeit with some workarounds when installing cmake.

-- used python version: 3.11
+- Requires python 3.8 or higher.
+3.11 was used for this project.
 - Requires connection to the internet to access the Google speech recognition API (contact ITRO if connection gets blocked)
 - Must be connected to the school network for the app to run because resources are hosted on the school server